node-llm/node-llm/docs/models/available_models.md

 ## Model Aliases

-`node-llm` uses aliases (defined strictly in `packages/core/src/aliases.json`) for convenience, mapping common names to specific provider-specific versions.
+`NodeLLM` uses aliases (defined strictly in `packages/core/src/aliases.json`) for convenience, mapping common names to specific provider-specific versions.
 This allows you to use a generic name like `"gpt-4o"` or `"claude-3-5-sonnet"` and have it resolve to the correct ID for your configured provider.

 ### How It Works